-updateObject 75
+updateObject

-updateObject Update an object to its current class definition updateObject is a generic function that returns an instance of object updated to its current class definition.
+updateObject is a generic function that returns an instance of object updated to its current class definition.

-Object to be updated for updateObject and updateObjectFromSlots.
+object Object to be updated for updateObject and updateObjectFromSlots.
 Object for slot information to be extracted from for getObjectSlots.

-Additional arguments, for use in specific updateObject methods.

-TRUE or FALSE, indicating whether information about the update should be reported.
-Use message to report this information.

-Optional character string naming the class of the object to be created.
+Additional arguments, for use in specific updateObject methods. verbose TRUE or FALSE, indicating whether information about the update should be reported.
+Use message to report this information. objclass Optional character string naming the class of the object to be created.